 - Who have a college degree or are currently enrolled in college

 - Who are, or have been, military or a first responder

 Some tests require a sample of urine or blood.
-In addition, you must be able to provide a four generation medical history of you and your blood relatives.
+In addition, you must be able to provide a three generation medical history of you and your blood relatives.
 Also, you must be willing to either participate in our Identity Disclosure program or submit an adult photo.